 After successfully completing this course, you will have the following competences:

 - Knowledge about common workflows for the large-scale analysis of proteins.

 - Fundamental knowledge about quantification of proteomes.

-- Understanding how to identify proteins from mass spectrometry data.
+- Understanding how to identify and quantify proteins from mass spectrometry data.

 - Able to evaluate MS/MS data including de novo sequencing.